 Neue Materialien Fürth GmbH

-Neue Materialien Fürth GmbH's in-house laboratory is outfitted with a wide range of analytical and testing equipment for the purpose of material characterisation.
+Neue Materialien Fürth GmbH's in-house laboratory is outfitted with a wide range of analytical and testing equipment for the purpose of material characterization.
 This includes elemental analysis equipment and two universal testing machines.

 ELEMENTAL ANALYSIS EQUIPMENT